 In this paper, we have shown the first non-asymptotic upper bound on the expected sample complexity of a Top Two algorithm, which holds for any error level and for any instance having a unique best arm.
 Furthermore, we have demonstrated that the \hyperlink{TTUCB}{TTUCB} algorithm achieves competitive empirical performance compared to other algorithms, including Top Two methods.

-As in previous work on Top Two methods, we obtained theoretical guarantees for a fixed allocation $\beta$ of the proportion of samples allocated to the leader.
-While heuristics have been proposed by \citet{wang_2022_OptimalityConditions} to define an adaptive proportion $\beta_n$ at time $n$, no guaranty have been obtained for them.
-Deriving guarantees for adaptive proportions is a challenging open problem, whose solution would improve our understanding of Top Two algorithms.
-Additionally, while we showed that the empirical speed-up is mild for random Gaussian instances and significant for hard instances, we believe the improvement can be larger for other distributions.

-Finally, the Top Two sampling rule is a promising method to tackle complex settings such as structured bandits.
-While heuristics exist for some structured bandits such as Top-$k$, it is not clear whether it is possible to efficiently adapt Top Two methods to cope for more sophisticated structure such as (transductive) combinatorial or linear bandits.
+While our guarantees hold for a fixed proportion $\beta$ allocated to the leader, \cite{you2022information} recently introduced IDS to define an adaptive proportion $\beta_n$ at time $n$ and show asymptotic optimality for Gaussian distributions.
+Deriving guarantees for IDS for single-parameter exponential families is a challenging open problem.
+Finally, Top Two algorithms are a promising method to tackle complex settings.
+While heuristics exist for some structured bandits such as Top-$k$, it would be interesting to efficiently adapt Top Two methods to deal with sophisticated structure, e.g. linear bandits.